npm/npm/doc/cli/npm-install.md

 * `npm install <git remote url>`:

     Installs the package from the hosted git provider, cloning it with `git`.
-First it tries via the https (git with github) and if that fails, via ssh.
+    For a full git remote url, only that URL will be attempted.

           <protocol>://[<user>[:<password>]@]<hostname>[:<port>][:][/]<path>[#<commit-ish>]

-    `<protocol>` is one of `git`, `git+ssh`, `git+http`, `git+https`,
+    `<protocol>` is one of `git`, `git+ssh`, `git+http`, `git+https`, or
-    or `git+file`.
+    `git+file`.
 If no `<commit-ish>` is specified, then `master` is used.

     If the repository makes use of submodules, those submodules will be cloned as well.

+    If the package being installed contains a `prepare` script, its `dependencies` and `devDependencies` will be installed, and the prepare script will be run, before the package is packaged and installed.

     The following git environment variables are recognized by npm and will be added to the environment when running git:

     * `GIT_ASKPASS`
     * `GIT_EXEC_PATH`